-Population: adults, young people and children who are critically ill and have, or have had, COVID-19 as part of their acute illness.
-Subgroups of particular interest include children and young people, and pregnant women.
+P: adults, young people and children who are critically ill and have, or have had, COVID-19 as part of their acute illness and have probable or diagnosed CAPA.
+Subgroups of particular interest: children and young people, pregnant women, ethnicity, immunosuppression, and subgroups who have higher rates of COVID-19.